How to make your small room look Bigger

 Letting in as much natural light as possible can help illuminate your room, so consider using sheer curtains and drapes.
 You also have to make sure you choose furniture and wall colors which won’t absorb all the light and darken the room.
 Try to stick with earth tones like beige and white, or at least the lighter shades of more playful colors.
 When possible, opt for clear vinyl or glass materials, especially with items like your end tables, lamps, and coffee table.

 Your seating can also affect the amount of light in the room.
 Try to choose low seating with legs.
 This way, light can pass underneath your sofas and chairs, but high chair backs won’t get in the way of your line of sight.
-One great option might be, or .
+One great option might be this couch, or this sectional.

 Use a lot of the same color.